krizhnaa/SnakeGame/README.md

 # <3> Animating the movement of snake's body
 # <4> Making the code cleaner by making a class
 # <5> to change direction of the snake moving with key presses
+    <> Also the snake should not move the opposite direction